charlescarrari/ngDeviceDetection/README.md

 This plugin comes with the most common devices and os systems for modern mobile web developers.
-It's inspired by html5boilerplate and jquery's  $.browser extension.
+It's inspired by html5boilerplate (it's using ie classes for the html tag) and jquery's  $.browser extension.

 ### Detect retina displays
 You can detect if your device has a display with a double pixel ratio (Like Apple's retina).